SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Functions.rst

    -> println(sayHello("Brian"))
    <- Hello, Brian!

-You call the ``sayHello`` function by passing it a ``String`` value in parentheses, such as ``sayHello("Anna")``.
+You call the ``sayHello`` function by passing it a ``String`` argument value in parentheses, such as ``sayHello("Anna")``.
-Because the function returns a ``String`` value, ``sayHello`` can be wrapped in a call to the ``println`` function to print that string and see its value, as shown above.
+Because the function returns a ``String`` value, ``sayHello`` can be wrapped in a call to the ``println`` function to print that string and see its return value, as shown above.

 The body of the ``sayHello`` function starts by defining a new ``String`` constant called ``greeting``,